prettydiff/share-file-systems/documentation/test_browser.md

    * *mouseout* - A standard event that is similar to the *mouseleave* event.
 See this page for the distinction: https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseout_event#examples
    * *mouseup* - This standard event executes when a mouse button that is pressed is released.
    * *refresh* - A custom event for this test environment that forces a page refresh and allows testing immediately upon the page becoming ready for evaluation.
 A test with this event must have only one interaction.
    * *refresh-interaction* - A custom event for this test environment that executes an event which causes the page to refresh, such as *location.reload()* executing in the page in response to a user interaction, and evaluates the page once it is ready for evaluation.
+   * *resize* - Resize either the browser window or a DOM element.
+This event uses a `coords` property to specify the width and height.
+To resize the browser window the node array must contain 1 item whose first index must be `window`.
+Resize uses pixels as the dimension when applied to the browser window and CSS *em* dimensions when applied to a CSS element.
    * *select* - A standard event that executes upon text selection, such as dragging the cursor across text to highlight it.
    * *setValue* - A custom event for this test environment that sets a value on input and textarea elements instead of forcing test authors to write events for pressing each keyboard key.
    * *touchend* - A standard event for touch screen interfaces that executes when a pointer, such as a finger, leaves the device.